codepath/android_guides/Creating-and-Using-Fragments.md

 **Fragments are content controllers** and contain most views, layouts, and related event logic including:

-   * Layouts and views displaying relevant app content
+   * Layouts and views displaying relevant app content.
-   * Event handling logic associated with relevant views
+   * Event handling logic associated with relevant views.
-   * View management logic
+   * View state management logic such as visibility or error handling
    * Triggering of network request through a client object
    * Retrieval and storage of data from persistence through model objects